shind07/cmpt726project/README.md

 # CMPT 732 Final Project
 ### Eugene Borissov and Scott Hind

+This document outlines how to run our project and view the web frontend.

 ## Executing the Data Pipeline
 ### 1) Preliminary Data Reading/Cleaning/Parsing
 #### 1a) Parse Box Scores: